Resources for Prospective Students

 Upon arrival on campus and before registration, international applicants (except citizens of Canada, Australia, New Zealand, Ireland, the United Kingdom, certain Caribbean islands, and Belize) who have been admitted to the Graduate School must take the LSU Comprehensive English Language Test, consisting of the Michigan Test and a writing sample.
 Students whose tests indicate a deficiency in English will be required to register for appropriate English composition courses with a reduced load of graduate courses.

 All international graduate students awarded graduate assistantships must demonstrate proficiency in English by examination or enroll in a spoken American English course during the first semester of the assistantship.
 This course will result in a recommendation (or non-recommendation) to assume teaching duties.
 Any international teaching assistant who has not received a favorable recommendation from this speech course may not teach in any capacity.
 An international applicant who has completed an undergraduate degree at an accredited U.S. institution must meet regular admission requirements.
-Before the applicant can be considered, the Graduate School must receive a satisfactory GRE score.
 An international applicant will not be admitted until this information has been received.

 An “Application for Admission to Graduate Degree Program” packet may be obtained from the Graduate School or from the graduate department to which application is being made.
 All applications for graduate admission must be accompanied by a nonrefundable application fee (check or money order drawn on a U.S. bank and made payable to LSU).